deco-sites/decochatweb/explain/PROMPT-OFC.md

 - To use a block, a JSON file is often created (e.g., in `/.deco/blocks/<block-id>.json`) with a `__resolveType` property pointing to the block's file path (e.g., `site/sections/MyComponent.tsx`).
 - Blocks can be composed: a block's props can accept other blocks (e.g., a `Section` type from `@deco/deco`), which are then referenced by their ID in the CMS configuration.
 - Deco.cx renders pages as a series of `<section>` elements.
 Each section tag typically includes a `data-manifest-key="path/to/component.tsx"` attribute, indicating the source file of the component.
-- Add the color theme before anything and use it in components and sections, here it is:
+- Use the color theme located in tailwind before anything and use it in components and sections, here are the colors:
   * primary-light: hsba(68, 89%, 93%, 1)
   * primary-dark: hsba(140, 89%, 25%, 1)
   * purple-light: hsba(249, 42%, 100%, 1)